javascript-tutorial/en.javascript.info/1-js/4-data-types/05-symbol/article.md

 let id = Symbol("id");
 ```

+Symbols are guaranteed to be unique.
+Even if we create many symbols with the same name, they are different values.

-Symbols in JavaScript are different from symbols in Ruby language (if you are familiar with it, please don't get trapped by the same word).
-Two symbols with the same name are not the same:
+For instance, here are two symbols with the same name -- they are not equal:

 ```js run
 let id1 = Symbol("id");